kksgandhi/micrologue/README.md

  - utterances (`utterance[]`)
    - list of utterance objects that are rendered in order when the passage is rendered.
  - links (`link[]`)
-   - list of link objects that are rendered in order when the passage is rendered (after utterances are rendered.)
+   - list of link objects that are rendered in order after utterances are rendered.
+Ignored if `autoLink` returns a non-empty string.

 Furthermore, it optionally holds the following variables: